DarkWolf-Labs/unicorn-floaty/gcp/README.md

 #### Description

 This module deploys a new, non-public VPC, with a containerized TAK server deployed to it.
 For more information, see the README in the blueprint folder

+## Modules descriptions

+These modules are composable and meant to used in the blueprints/ that are predefined, as well as new blueprints created by customers.

+Some of the baseline modules were taken from the [Cloud Foundation Fabric](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules), a codebase officially maintained by Google and one that Dark Wolf actively maintains a branch of for DoD specific deployments.
+Dark Wolf is currently working with the CFF team to upstream our improvements for deploying applications into Assured Workloads environments such as IL4 and IL5.